rawitat/gtypist_lessons/programming_quotes.typ

 *:LISP
 B:Quotes on Lisp and dialects

+*:L1_1
 I:Marvin Minsky
 S:Anyone could learn Lisp in one day, except that if they :already knew Fortran, it would take three days.

+*:L1_2
 I:John Fraser
 S:Lisp is the red pill.

+*:L1_3
 I:Alan Kay, on Lisp
 S:The greatest single programming language ever designed.

+*:L1_4
 I:Douglas Hofstadter, "Godel, Escher, Bach"
 S:One of the most important and fascinating of all computer :languages is Lisp (standing for "List Processing"), which was :invented by John McCarthy around the time Algol was invented.

+*:L1_5
 I:John Foderaro, CACM, September 1991
 S:Lisp is a programmable programming language.

+*:L1_6
 I:John McCarthy, "Early History of Lisp"
 S:One can even conjecture that Lisp owes it survival :specifically to the fact that its programs are lists, which :everyone, including me, has regarded as a disadvantage.

+*:L1_7
 I:Alan Kay
 S:Lisp isn't a language, it's a building material.

+*:L1_8
 I:Philip Greenspun
 S:Greenspun's Tenth Rule of Programming: any sufficiently :complicated C or Fortran program contains an ad hoc :informally-specified bug-ridden slow implementation of :half of Common Lisp.

+*:L1_9
 I:Eric Raymond, "How to Become a Hacker"
 S:Lisp is worth learning for the profound enlightenment :experience you will have when you finally get it; That :experience will make you a better programmer for the rest :of your days, even if you never actually use Lisp itself a lot.

+*:L1_10
-I:Matz, LL2
+I:Yukihiro 'Matz' Matsumoto, LL2
 S:Some may say Ruby is a bad rip-off of Lisp or Smalltalk, :and I admit that.
 But it is nicer to ordinary people.

+*:L1_11
 I:Guy Steele, Java spec co-author
 S:We were not to win over the Lisp programmers;
  :we were after the C++ programmers.
 We managed to drag :a lot of them about halfway to Lisp.

+*:L1_12
 I:Edsger Dijkstra, CACM, 15:10
 S:Lisp has jokingly been called "the most intelligent way to :misuse a computer".
 I think that description is a great
  :compliment because it transmits the full flavor of liberation:
  :it has assisted a number of our most gifted fellow humans :in thinking previously impossible thoughts.

+*:L1_13
 I:Martin Rodgers (first said by Chuck Moore about Forth) S:Lisp is a programmer amplifier.

+*:L1_14
 I:L. Peter Deutsch
-S:Lisp ... made me aware that software could be close to :executable mathematics.
+S:Lisp... made me aware that software could be close to executable mathematics.

+*:L1_15
 I:Winston & Horn, "Lisp"
-S:Common Lisp, a happy amalgam of the features of :previous Lisps.
+S:Common Lisp, a happy amalgam of the features of previous Lisps.

+*:L1_16
 I:Scott Fahlman
 S:Common Lisp is politics, not art.

+*:L1_17
-I:Eric Raymond, in "Open Sources" on MIT's first OS, ITS S:Lisp was far more powerful and flexible than any other :language of its day; in fact, it is still a better design than :most languages of today, twenty-five years later.
-Lisp freed :ITS's hackers to think in unusual and creative ways.
-It was :a major factor in their success, and remains one of :hackerdom's favorite languages.
+I:Eric Raymond, in "Open Sources" on MIT's first OS, ITS S:Lisp was far more powerful and flexible than any other language of its day;
+ :in fact, it is still a better design than most languages of today, :twenty-five years later.
+Lisp freed ITS's hackers to think in unusual :and creative ways.
+It was a major factor in their success, and remains :one of hackerdom's favorite languages.

+*:L1_18
 I:Philip Greenspun
-S:SQL, Lisp, and Haskell are the only programming :languages that I've seen where one spends more time :thinking than typing.
+S:SQL, Lisp, and Haskell are the only programming languages that I've seen :where one spends more time thinking than typing.

+*:L1_19
 I:A guy on Slashdot.
 What theory fits this data?
-S:I have heard more than one Lisp advocate state such :subjective comments as, "Lisp is the most powerful and :elegant programming language in the world" and expect :such comments to be taken as objective truth.
-I had never :heard a Java, C++, C, Perl, or Python advocate make the :same claim about their own language of choice.
+S:I have heard more than one Lisp advocate state such subjective comments as, :"Lisp is the most powerful and elegant programming language in the world" :and expect such comments to be taken as objective truth.
+I had never :heard a Java, C++, C, Perl, or Python advocate make the same claim about :their own language of choice.

+*:L1_20
 I:Robert Floyd, Turing Award Lecture, 1979
-S:Although my own previous enthusiasm has been for :syntactically rich languages, like the Algol family, I now see :clearly and concretely the force of Minsky's 1970 Turing :Lecture, in which he argued that Lisp's uniformity of :structure and power of self reference gave the programmer :capabilities whose content was well worth the sacrifice of :visual form.
+S:Although my own previous enthusiasm has been for syntactically rich languages, :like the Algol family, I now see clearly and concretely the force of Minsky's :1970 Turing Lecture, in which he argued that Lisp's uniformity of structure :and power of self reference gave the programmer capabilities whose content :was well worth the sacrifice of visual form.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU